p61402/UVA/README.md

 # UVa
-All the codes are wrote by python.
+All the codes are wrote by C++ or python.